The Tourism Awards – Accolades – Recognition Uganda has received

 Uganda – Tourism Awards, Accolades, and Recognitions – the Pearl of Africa – the country in the heart of Africa that is Authentic Africa has received more than its share of Accolades and distinguished Travel Tourist Awards and Recognitions over the past few years.
 Not all are listed here, and we would run out of room

 Besides Uganda is Home to some of the Friendliest People in Africa, all more reasons to Enjoy Uganda the only Pearl of Africa.

 The Tourism Awards – Accolades and Recognition that Uganda has received

-Even, Travel Agents around the world, all over sudden began to consider Uganda the Pearl of Africa as a Tourist Destination, people flocked here from far and wide.
+Even, Travel Agents around the world all over sudden began to consider Uganda the Pearl of Africa as a Tourist Destination, and people flocked here from far and wide.

 The 2012 Lonely Planet Award that named Uganda as the best Country to Visit put Uganda on the Road toward Tourism Recovery, away from what we call accidental Tourism to purposed Tourism.

 National Geographic places Uganda as one of the Top-Travel Destinations in the World, and this was a big boost since it came one year after the Lonely Planet endorsement.

 Two years in a row – Uganda receives the endorsement, recognition, and Awards by two distinguished Travel Organization – Lonely Planet in 2012 and National Geographic in 2013.

 Uganda – the hidden Pearl in Africa – begins to regain its Luster as a Top African Travel Destination with its Wildlife Plus Primates.

 The 2013 Award from National Geographic caused more to consider Uganda as their African Safari Destination.
 Travel Weekly came out with a feature “Consider Uganda.”